How to Improve Productivity with Translation Memory and Glossaries

 For every brand and product, there should be separate glossaries that contain brand-specific terminologies.
 For instance, you must include the brand name in the glossary to ensure that no translator would translate your company’s name.
 The purpose of a glossary is to give your translator the translation’s context; so the glossary has to be translator-centric.

 Translation memories and glossaries are truly amazing tools to boost the productivity and quality of translations.
-From speeding the translation processes to supporting the localization team to generate consistent translations, these tools would really make your overall translation management journey super smooth and hassle-free.
-However, it is important to design your translation memories and glossaries by experts who not just have industry experience but also have extensive brand knowledge.
-How you design and organize the glossaries and translation memories would have a huge impact on your overall translation management.
+From speeding up the translation processes to supporting the localization team to generate consistent translations, these tools would really make your overall translation management journey super smooth and hassle-free.
+However, it is important to design your translation memories and glossaries by experts who not only have industry experience but also have extensive brand knowledge.
+How you design and organize the glossaries and translation memories will have a huge impact on your overall translation management.
 Well-organized glossaries always save the time of translators, and they can easily find the required terminologies.
 Moreover, you must create separate glossaries and translation memory segments for technical, financial, and legal translations.
-Otherwise, things might mix up together and create a mess that will be different to handle.
+Otherwise, things might mix up together and create a mess that will be difficult to handle.